Motivated Reasoning and the Political Economy of Climate Change Inaction: Equilibrium

-If $\Delta> 1$, then voters hold two different beliefs, either $\pi\kps=0$ or $\pi\kps=\hat{\pi}$.
-A voter with the former belief always votes for policy 0, while the decision at the ballot of the other voter depends on $q$, $\beta$, as well as on the politicians' strategies $\rho_0$ and $\rho_1$.
+If $\Delta> 1$, then voters hold two different beliefs, either $\pi=0$ or $\pi=\hat{\pi}$.
+A voter with the former belief always votes for policy 0, while the decision at the ballot of the other voter depends on $q$, $b$, as well as on the politicians' strategies $\rho_0$ and $\rho_1$.
 If $\hat{\pi}>\tp$, then these voters vote for policy 1, and as a consequence all voters vote informatively, i.e., they vote according to their signals.
 This means that in each state $\omega$ the policy that matches this state is chosen.
 If, however, $\hat{\pi}\leq\tp$, then a majority of voters always supports policy 0, implying it wins independent of the state.
+If $\Delta=1$, beliefs are the same except when $\kappa=1$, in which case a voter holds a Bayesian belief about $\omega$ and votes accordingly.

-Things are slightly different when $\Delta\leq 1$.
-On the one hand, the equilibrium just described continues to exist also when severe climate change decreases baseline welfare only moderately.
-In particular, this is the case if $\hat{\pi}\leq\tp$ and $\kappa\kps<\tilde{\kappa}$ for sufficiently many $s$.
-To the contrary, if $\hat{\pi}\geq\tp$ and $\kappa\kps>\tilde{\kappa}$ for sufficiently many $s$, then policy 1 wins independent of the state.
-Hence, when severe climate change is not catastrophic, then there might exist an equilibrium in which politicians always campaign on the policy tailored for severe climate change, independent of the true state.
-It follows that we cannot yet exclude that, when $\Delta\leq 1$, a second inefficient equilibrium may exist.
+Things are slightly different when $\Delta<1$, as now $\kappa$ starts to matter.
+As before, a situation in which all voters hold a belief $\kappa<\tilde{\kappa}$, leading to the above discussed situation of all voters voting for policy 0 if faced with a choice, continues to exist.
+On the other hand, if $\hat{\pi}\geq\tp$ and $\kappa>\tilde{\kappa}$ for sufficiently many $s$, then policy 1 wins independent of the state.

-What about the efficient equilibrium, in which candidates choose the optimal policies given $\omega$?
-Assume each voters wants to believe her signal and thus has $\kappa\kps<\tilde{\kappa }$ when $s<0$ and $\kappa\kps>\tilde{\kappa }$ when $s>0$.
+What about an efficient outcome, in which voters collectively choose the policy that matches the state $\omega$?
+Assume each voters wants to believe her signal and thus has $\kappa<\tilde{\kappa }$ when $s<0$ and $\kappa>\tilde{\kappa }$ when $s>0$.
 Then every voter votes informatively, and therefore the policy matching the state wins for all $\hat{\pi}\in(0,1)$.
-Hence, if even severe climate change decreases baseline welfare only moderately, then there always may exist an equilibrium in which voters vote informatively, and hence the correct policy is chosen with probability 1.
+Hence, if even severe climate change decreases baseline welfare only moderately, then there may exist an equilibrium in which voters vote informatively, and hence the correct policy is chosen with probability 1.